dotherightthing/control-traktor/README.md

 6. Rename new track in software
 7. Recolour new track

-Key/MIDI mapping RST's BEFORE and AFTER buttons automates this process:
+Key/MIDI mapping the `Insert before` and `Insert after` buttons automates this process, by:

-1. RST inserts a new track BEFORE (to the left of) or AFTER (to the right of) the selected track
+1. inserting a new track BEFORE (to the left of) or AFTER (to the right of) the selected track
-2. RST matches the type of the new track to the type of the selected track (Audio or MIDI)
+2. matching the type of the new track to the type of the selected track (Audio or MIDI)
-3. RST sets the input of the new track to the name of the selected track
+3. setting the input of the new track to the name of the selected track
-4. RST arms the new track
+4. arming the new track
-5. RST names the new track to indicate the source name and the time of creation
+5. naming the new track to indicate the source name and the time of creation
-6. RST recolours the new track to match the source colour
+6. recolouring the new track to match the selected track's colour
+7. returning the focus to the selected track

 Recording can now be started via a single button press on the desired clip slot.